 Looking to build friendships and get involved with the Louisville community?
 Try volunteering.
-Donating your time, ideas and resources improves your own life and the lives of others.
+Donating your time, ideas, and resources will improve your own life and the lives of others.
 If you are interested, there are plenty of Louisville organizations in need of community support.
-Have fun and gain a skill while strengthening our city.
+Have fun and possibly gain a new skill while strengthening our city.
 If you are unsure where to start, try one of the organizations below.

 Dare to Care

 Food donations and volunteers are always needed when fighting hunger and rising issues of food insecurity.
 Dare to Care utilizes volunteers for a variety of jobs, including sorting food (during weekday mornings, from 9 a.m.to noon), shuttling bread and other bakery donations from local grocery stores to sorting facilities, as well as answering phone calls and assisting with administrative tasks such as filing and data entry.

 Contact the organization with questions or fill out the Food Drive Form at the Dare to Care website www.daretocare.org to arrange a food drive with your community group, local school, or church.
 Call Dare to Care at 502-966-3821 for more information.

 As a Girl Scout volunteer, you belong to a national organization.
 Nearly one million adults across the country share an important commitment: preparing girls to lead successful lives.

 One of many of opportunities to volunteer for Metro Parks, helping out at the Jefferson Memorial Forest means assisting on trail maintenance, supporting nature education programs, and pitching in on scheduled clean-up days.